Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

-\textbf{Archetype 2: Influenced.} \textit{Influenced users are those who change community and remain in the destination community for a relatively long time.} One of the advantages of our dynamic analysis lies in the possibility to investigate user shifts between CCs.
+\textit{Influenced users are those who change community and remain in the destination community for a relatively long time.} One of the advantages of our dynamic analysis lies in the possibility to investigate user shifts between CCs.
 In the case of polarized or controversial online debates, shifts -- disregarded in previous studies -- provide valuable information on the evolving stance of the users with respect the sides involved in the debate.
 To this end, users who abandon a community to join another one for a long time might have been persuaded or influenced by the latter.
 Hence detecting and characterizing influenced users could have important practical implications for the study of online campaigns.
 For our subsequent analyses we consider as influenced all those users who never left the destination community $C_j$ after a shift $s_{k\;\rightarrow\;j}$.
 Moreover, we also impose that each influenced user remained in $C_j$ for at least one third of the time covered in the dataset, so as to avoid considering as influenced those users who stayed in the destination community for just a few days before the election.
-Similarly to what we observed for stationary users, Figure~\ref{fig:archetypes-per-cc} shows major differences in the proportion of influenced users.
-Out of all the CCs, \texttt{LAB2} was the one with the highest share (18\%), followed by \texttt{LAB1}, \texttt{B60}, and \texttt{RCH}.
+Figure~\ref{fig:archetypes-per-cc-uk} shows marked differences in the proportion of influenced users within the UK 2019 CCs.
+Out of all the communities, \texttt{LAB2} was the one with the highest share (18\%), followed by \texttt{LAB1}, \texttt{B60}, and \texttt{RCH}.
 These are all left and center-left leaning communities.
 Opposite results emerge for right-leaning communities, where \texttt{CON} had the lowest share of influenced users, followed by \texttt{BRX}, \texttt{TVT}, and \texttt{SNPO}.
-These results extend and reinforce those related to the net flows of users between CCs, which we reported in Figure~\ref{fig:shift-network}.
+These results extend and reinforce those related to the net flows of users between CCs (See \textit{Supporting Figure}~S3).
 Together, they surface a previously unknown strong political imbalance, in favor of the left, in the capacity to attract and hold users by the CCs involved in the electoral debate.
+The proportion of influenced users reveals interesting patterns also for the USA 2020 scenario, as shown in Figure~\mbox{\ref{fig:archetypes-per-cc-us}}.
+Here, the CCs with the highest share of influenced users were \texttt{PCO} and \texttt{ACH}, followed by \texttt{BFR}, \texttt{QCO}, and \texttt{EFC}.
+In the context of the USA 2020 online debate, these were the most center-leaning communities.
+Similarly to the UK 2019 case, the analysis of influenced users in USA 2020 unveiled an interesting pattern in the capacity of some CCs to pull and hold users.